Castle Bar Park railway station: Service

-The station is served by two trains per day between Greenford and West Ealing on weekdays and Saturdays only.
+The station is served by two trains per hour between Greenford and West Ealing on weekdays and Saturdays only.
 The first train of the day towards Greenford and the last train of the day from Greenford are extended to start and finish at London Paddington.

 There is no Sunday service at the station.

 Connections

 London Buses route E11 serves the station.